 A provisional decision to admit may be granted when the applicant meets criteria for unconditional or probationary status but one or more applicant credentials are incomplete.
-A deferred decision may be made when an applicant's file is not sufficiently complete to make an admit or deny decision.
+A deferred decision may be made when an applicant's file is not sufficiently complete to make an admission decision.

 There are three types of required courses: deficiency, core and advanced.
-Programs of work will normally vary in length from 36 to 48 hours (plus deficiency courses), depending upon waivers granted.
-The first two waivers of core courses will be used to expand the number of electives in the advanced program rather than shorten the overall program.
+Programs of work will normally vary in length from 36 to 45 hours (plus deficiency courses), depending upon waivers granted.
+The first three waivers of core courses will be used to expand the number of electives in the advanced program rather than shorten the overall program.
 Additional waivers of core courses may reduce the program to a minimum of 36 hours.
-Applicants may have both deficiency and core courses waived without the requirement for a substitute course if they have completed, during the last 10 years, a similar course at a recognized college or university and received a "B" or better grade.* Extensions to this 10 year limit may be granted for managers and executives who have completed educational activities to remain current or have extensive related experience.
-Additionally, a maximum of 9 hours of advanced coursework may be transferred in from other AACSB accredited schools if approved by program advisor.
-Transfer of graduate classes from other universities will be considered on a case by case basis.
+Applicants may have both deficiency and core courses waived without the requirement for a substitute course if they have completed a similar course, during the last 10 years, at a recognized college or university and received a "B" or better grade in that course.* Extensions to this 10-year limit may be granted for managers and executives who have completed educational activities to remain current or have extensive related experience.
+Additionally, a maximum of 9 hours of advanced coursework may be transferred in from other AACSB accredited schools if approved by the program advisor.
+Transfer of graduate courses from other universities will be considered on a case-by-case basis.

 * Note: The University of Texas at Arlington and The University of Texas at Austin offer Business Foundations Programs (BFP) for non-business majors that provide solid foundations in basic business concepts.
 BFP courses and courses from equivalent programs for non-business majors at other colleges/universities may not be used for course waiver credit.